Trial begins for man charged with killing 18 in Texas

+“My eyes were just fixated on these green rubber gloves that I saw. … I knew instantly when I saw those two green rubber gloves, number one, I should not have opened the door, number two, my life was in grave danger,” Mary Annis Bartel said on the video.

-Billy Chemirmir, 48, is being tried in Dallas in one of the deaths.
-He faces life in prison without parole if convicted of capital murder in the death of 81-year-old Lu Thi Harris.
+Billy Chemirmir, 48, faces life in prison without parole if convicted of capital murder in the death of 81-year-old Lu Thi Harris.
 Prosecutors decided not to seek the death penalty.
-His attorney entered a not guilty plea for him Monday on the charge.
+His attorney entered a not guilty plea for him on Monday on the charge.

-“This is a case about stalking, smothering, and stealing,” prosecutor Glen Fitzmartin told the jury in his opening statement.

-Chemirmir was arrested in March 2018 after 91-year-old Mary Annis Bartel survived an attack by a man who forced his way into her apartment at a senior living community in Plano.
-The man told her “don’t fight me” as he tried to smother her with a pillow and left with jewelry.
+Chemirmir was arrested in March 2018 following the attack on Bartel at her apartment at an independent living community for seniors in Plano.
+Bartel was 91 at the time of the attack and died in 2020.

+She said that she tried to push the door shut but was overpowered.
+“He said: ‘Don’t fight me, lie on the bed,’” Bartel said.

+Bartel described a pillow being smashed into her face and her attacker “using all his weight to keep me from breathing.”

+Bartel, who lost consciousness during the attack and later discovered she was missing her wedding band, diamond engagement ring and other jewelry, said she couldn’t remember details about the appearance of the man who attacked her.

 When police tracked Chemirmir to his nearby apartment the next day, he was holding jewelry and cash.
-A jewelry box police say he had just thrown away led them to a Dallas home, where Harris was dead in her bedroom, lipstick smeared on her pillow.
+Documents in a large red jewelry box police say he had just thrown away led them to a Dallas home, where Harris was dead in her bedroom, lipstick smeared on her pillow.

-Bartel died about two years after the attack — at the age of 92, but jurors on Monday began hearing a taped deposition from her.

-In opening statements, Fitzmartin said that earlier that day, Harris and Chemirmir had been checking out at the same time at a Walmart store.
+In opening statements, prosecutor Glen Fitzmartin said that earlier that day, Harris and Chemirmir had been checking out at the same time at a Walmart store.

+“This is a case about stalking, smothering and stealing,” Fitzmartin told the jury.

 After his arrest, authorities announced they would review hundreds of deaths, signaling the possibility that a serial killer had been stalking older people.
 Over the following years, the number of people Chemirmir was accused of killing grew.